toa-io/toa/connectors/bindings.amqp/readme.md

 ### Declaration

-AMQP deployment must be declared by [proxy set annotation](/../../blob/dev/libraries/annotations/readme.md) with a `system` extension, which value must be the host of the broker to be used by the runtime.
+AMQP deployment must be declared by [URI Set annotation](#) with a `system` extension, which value must be the host of the broker to be used by the runtime.
 Either `system` or `default` hosts must be defined.

 ```yaml
 # context.toa.yaml